James Abrahart

 James John "JHart" Abrahart Jr. (born 12 June 1988) is a British singer, songwriter, record producer and arranger, based in Los Angeles.
-Signed by Mike Caren to Artist Publishing Group in 2013, he has been nominated for several Grammy Awards and worked with popular artists including Usher, Justin Bieber, Camila Cabello, Kygo, Chris Brown, Little Mix, Martin Garrix, OneRepublic, Jennifer Lopez, Keith Urban, Jon Bellion, Kelsea Ballerini and Kevin Gates.
+Signed by Mike Caren to Artist Publishing Group in 2013, he has been nominated for several Grammy Awards and worked with popular artists including Usher, Justin Bieber, Troye Sivan, Kygo, Cher, Chris Brown, Little Mix, Kylie Minogue, OneRepublic, Jennifer Lopez, Keith Urban, Jon Bellion, Kelsea Ballerini, Kevin Gates and TWICE.
 His output has amassed over 25 million in sales.

 Early life

 Born in Essex, UK, he spent most of his childhood in Brentwood with his parents, brother and two sisters.
 His first introduction to music came when his parents bought him a drum kit, after he suffered a serious skiing accident during a school trip to the Alps.
 He attended Brentwood Preparatory School until the age of 12, when his parents decided to move to Atlanta, Georgia to establish the family business overseas.

 Abrahart's passion for writing music intensified after joining his school gospel choir in Atlanta, with whom he sang regularly.
 At home he began to create and mix beats, inspired by the music of Usher, Kirk Franklin and J Moss.
 In 2008, Abrahart was offered a 12-month internship with producer Polow da Don where he was first introduced to the professional music scene, and just a year later he achieved his first professional breakthrough, Priscilla Renea's "Pretty Girl" on her 2009 album Jukebox.